lumberjackdev/website/_posts/2020-02-27-spring-data-jdbc.md

 In 2018, Spring Data JDBC was [announced](https://spring.io/blog/2018/09/17/introducing-spring-data-jdbc).
 The purpose was to provide developers with a simpler alternative to JPA while still following the Spring Data paradigm.
 If you'd like to know more about the motivations behind the project, check out the [reference documentation](https://docs.spring.io/spring-data/jdbc/docs/current/reference/html/#jdbc.why).

-In this guide I'll be stepping through some common use cases for Spring Data JDBC.
+In this guide we step through some common use cases for Spring Data JDBC.
 It won't be an in-depth guide, but hopefully give you enough of an introduction to try it yourself.
-This guide will be most beneficial for those with working knowledge of Spring Data JPA.
+This guide is most beneficial for those with working knowledge of Spring Data JPA.
 As usual, you can follow along with the source code over on [github](https://github.com/lumberjackdev/getting-started-spring-data-jdbc).

 _Also see the [template](https://github.com/lumberjackdev/spring-boot-java-11-postgres-template) I used for this example if you'd like to get started quickly_

 ### Getting Started
-For our dependencies we'll just be using data-jdbc starter, flyway to manage the schema, and the postgres driver to connect to the database.
+For our dependencies we use data-jdbc starter, flyway to manage the schema, and the postgres driver to connect to the database.
 ```groovy
 // build.gradle
 dependencies {